 - Last updated:

-Data and Safety Monitoring: Safety review.
-The IRB is tasked with ensuring that risks to subjects in research are minimized.
-One way the IRB accomplishes this task is to review a study team’s proposed procedures for reviewing study data and monitoring subject safety.
-This review is called Data and Safety Monitoring (DSM), and it can vary from study to study.
-Monitoring is needed to ensure and enhance the safety of study subjects.
-Monitoring also assures the scientific validity of the study (i.e., to protect the data and preserve its integrity).
+The IRB is responsible for ensuring that risks to subjects in research are minimized.
+One way the IRB accomplishes this task is to review a study team's proposed procedures for reviewing study data and monitoring subject safety.
+This review is called data and safety monitoring, and the actual procedures involved vary from study to study.
+Monitoring is needed to ensure and enhance the safety of study subjects and also assures the scientific validity of the study (i.e., to protect the data and preserve its integrity).

 NOTE: The IU Simon Cancer Center (IUSCC) does not use the terms DSMB and DSMC interchangeably.
 It identifies DSMBs as study-specific boards and the DSMC at the IUSCC as a committee that reviews all trials that are not externally monitored, such as investigator-initiated studies.

 What is in a Data and Safety Monitoring Plan?